Show hiring managers you have the knowledge to succeed

 • Relevant courses: Accounting, Business Law, and Ethics

-Just because high school is the highest education you've obtained, doesn't mean you can't take the opportunity to inject some relevant keywords into your resume.
+Just because high school is the highest level of education you've obtained, that doesn't mean you can't take the opportunity to inject some relevant keywords into your resume.
+In the example above, the applicant has used the keyword accounting.
+That will make sure that their resume can be found when a recruiter searches their database for applicants with knowledge of accounting.

 Once you graduate from college and start searching for your first entry-level position, it's assumed that you'll remove any information that refers to your high school activities and focus on your new undergrad degree.